He sneered, pinning her to the ground. His canines protruded from under his lip and had sharpened to predatory points. No longer teeth, but fangs.

 Kat stared at him, still gripping her knife.
 She didn’t stare because she thought he was an actual vampire, but more, she was trying to figure out why he had employed such a youthful scare tactic.
 The perp must have known that type of Halloween setup wouldn’t actually alarm her.

-He caught the bewildered confusion in her eyes.
+He seemed to mistake her bewildered confusion for terrified fear.
 “That’s right.”
 The wannabe vampire flashed his teeth in a triumphant grin.
 “Your blood will free me this night, and I shall take revenge on this house.”
-He leaned in closer.
-His eyes glittered like the low burning flame from a candle.
+He leaned in closer as his eyes glittered like the low burning flame from a candle.

 Kat had enough of his party tricks.
 She kneed him in the gut and rolled away from his grasp.

 The man coughed but still lunged after her.
 His fingers dug into her wrists trapping her to the cold marble floor.
 “Do you think you can really beat me?”

 “Depends on if you start making balloon animals, too.”
 Kat chuckled between her gritted teeth.
 “You should’ve picked a clown to dress up as instead of some lame blood-sucker.
 Creepy clowns are much more scary.”

 “Hmm.”
 He gave a small, eerie smile, then lowered his fangs to her neck.
 “Then, maybe I can make you believe me in another way.”
 His warm breath made a shiver slide down her back.

 She swore under her breath and twisted her knife hand free, aiming for his shoulder.
 Kat avoided his major vital points on purpose, but if he didn’t back down soon, that might no longer be an option.

 Before the knife could reach him, he snatched her wrist again, pinning her hand to the wooden floor beside them.
 The blade slid across the floor bumping into the wall.